 I hold the Chartered Institute of Marketing’s Diploma in Marketing and gained chartered status in 2004.
 I studied for my marketing qualifications in my spare time, via home study which taught me to be disciplined!

 I started work in 1989 at Selfridges and worked my way from junior secretary to Marketing Executive when I left the store in 1996.
 I worked on Tesco Clubcard for 18 months, then went to Lakeside Shopping Centre in a senior marketing role and then to the National Gallery as marketing & sales manager.
 Many people in Brentwood know me from my next role where I was to spend five years as Business Development & Marketing Manager at BUPA Hartswood Hospital in Warley.
 I left in April 2006 after a wonderful time at Hartswood and being named as one of the top 3 marketing managers in the country.
 I then joined the Office of Fair Trading, where I was Head of Marketing for Consumer Direct, the government’s helpline for consumer advice, for four years.
 The website I managed was named in The Guardian’s Top 100 websites for two years running and was one of the top three consumer sites in 2009!
-In 2010 I set up my own marketing consultancy, Three Little Words Ltd.
+In 2010 I set up my own marketing consultancy and after almost four years I have just begun working as Head of Marketing for an outer London theatre you may know!

 …and this is the sort of thing I get up to as your local councillor!